About The Richard Law Firm

 After years of working and playing outside, Alaina felt compelled to explore other careers that help people.
 When an opportunity to work in law presented itself, she leapt at the chance.
 She joined The Richard Law Firm in 2017.
 Alaina’s sense of fairness stems from being not only a Libra, but also a middle child.
 Working in law satisfies her need for honesty, fairness, and justice.
 Alaina’s background and experience brings a unique perspective to our law firm and clients.
 She wants to help all of our clients reach their goals and will work tirelessly in that pursuit.
 She enjoys skiing, gardening, and drinking coffee.

 Lila Wheatley, a Connecticut native, received a Bachelor’s Degree in Animal Science and Pre-Veterinary Studies at the University of Connecticut.
 Her multi-tasking skills gained her positions in horse barn management and later helped her obtain her Series 7 stockbroker license, after which she became the operations manager for a brokerage office in Westport, Connecticut.

 In 1997 she had an opportunity to work with a sled dog operation in Wyoming.
 She started as a tour guide with her own dogs and quickly became the general manager.
-Her multitasking skills were put to use again as she managed reservations, client check-in, payroll, bookkeeping, guide and puppy training.
-Since 2004, she has worked as an office manager/bookkeeper at an architecture firm and started working for the Richard Law Firm in 2011.
+Her multi-tasking skills were put to use again as she managed reservations, client check-in, payroll, bookkeeping, and puppy training.
+Since 2004, she has worked as an office manager/bookkeeper at an architecture firm and started working for The Richard Law Firm in 2011.

-Lila excels at analyzing financial and accounting issues, which keeps our bookkeeping and billing well-organized.
+Lila excels at analyzing financial and accounting issues, thus keeping our bookkeeping and billing well-organized.
 Lila now lives in Etna, Wyoming and draws on her love of the outdoors, sled dogs and horses for her efficient, team-based and highly-skilled approach to her work.
 We are lucky to have Lila as a terrific member of our team.